 The roads themselves are the reason for the tax proposal.
 You might recall the October 2018 county transportation authority report finding that half of all congestion increases in the city proper were rideshare drivers, and City Attorney Dennis Herrera’s 2017 remarks that Uber and Lyft might be “creating a public nuisance in San Francisco.”
-Peskin’s proposed tax intends to address that, though may result in higher fees for riders.
+Peskin’s proposal to account for that in Uber & Lyft's yearly tax returns intends to address that, though may result in higher fees for riders.

 “Yes, it is true that Uber or Lyft can choose to pass some of that cost along to their riders," Peskin admitted to KPIX.
 “They have yet to say whether or not they are going to do that.
 But I think we all need to be a part of the solution,”

 The Chronicle report notes the key detail that Peskin’s former staffer David Noyola is now an Uber representative, and was involved in brokering this proposed arrangement between Peskin’s office, Uber, and Lyft.
 So the rideshare companies are presumably less likely to oppose tax legislation that they had a role in creating.
 The Chronicle also vaguely cites some polling that says “the companies had a shot at beating back such a tax increase,” but it’s unclear who conducted that poll, or when.

 The measure seems to have support of Mayor Breed, who said in a vague statement, “This measure will provide funding to improve our public transportation system and reduce the congestion.”